Leaflet/Leaflet.markercluster/README.md

 #### Enabled by default (boolean options)
 * **showCoverageOnHover**: When you mouse over a cluster it shows the bounds of its markers.
 * **zoomToBoundsOnClick**: When you click a cluster we zoom to its bounds.
-* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are physically located at the same latitude and longitude.*)
+* **spiderfyOnMaxZoom**: When you click a cluster at the bottom zoom level we spiderfy it so you can see all of its markers. (*Note: the spiderfy occurs at the current zoom level if all items within the cluster are still clustered at the maximum zoom level* or at zoom specified by `disableClusteringAtZoom` option).
 * **removeOutsideVisibleBounds**: Clusters and markers too far from the viewport are removed from the map for performance.
 * **animate**: Smoothly split / merge cluster children when zooming and spiderfying.
 If `L.DomUtil.TRANSITION` is false, this option has no effect (no animation is possible).

 #### Other options
 * **animateAddingMarkers**: If set to true (and `animate` option is also true) then adding individual markers to the MarkerClusterGroup after it has been added to the map will add the marker and animate it into the cluster.
 Defaults to false as this gives better performance when bulk adding markers. addLayers does not support this, only addLayer with individual Markers.
-* **disableClusteringAtZoom**: If set, at this zoom level and below markers will not be clustered.
+* **disableClusteringAtZoom**: If set, at this zoom level and below, markers will not be clustered.
 This defaults to disabled.
-[See Example](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html)
+[See Example](http://leaflet.github.com/Leaflet.markercluster/example/marker-clustering-realworld-maxzoom.388.html).
+Note: you may be interested in disabling `spiderfyOnMaxZoom` option when using `disableClusteringAtZoom`.
 * **maxClusterRadius**: The maximum radius that a cluster will cover from the central marker (in pixels).
 Default 80.
 Decreasing will make more, smaller clusters.
 You can also use a function that accepts the current map zoom and returns the maximum cluster radius in pixels.
 * **polygonOptions**: Options to pass when creating the L.Polygon(points, options) to show the bounds of a cluster.
 Defaults to empty, which lets Leaflet use the [default Path options](http://leafletjs.com/reference.html#path-options).
 * **singleMarkerMode**: If set to true, overrides the icon for all added markers to make them appear as a 1 size cluster.
 Note: the markers are not replaced by cluster objects, only their icon is replaced.
 Hence they still react to normal events, and option `disableClusteringAtZoom` does not restore their previous icon (see [#391](https://github.com/Leaflet/Leaflet.markercluster/issues/391)).